Bitcoin-ABC/bitcoin-abc/doc/developer-notes.md

 ### Writing tests

-For details on unit tests, see `unit-tests.md`
+For details on unit tests, see [Compiling/running unit tests](unit-tests.md).

-For details on functional tests, see `functional-tests.md`
+For details on functional tests, see [Functional tests](functional-tests.md).

 ### Writing script integration tests